min2ha/ukwa-site/content/target/70980/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  As Britain faces its biggest political crisis since the war... this is what I see in my Brexit crystal ball

 Predicts that Theresa May will survive as Tory Party leader until the 2020 general election and that she will get a deal with the EU based on the Chequers plan approved by Parliament.
 Tory MPs will support her rather than trigger a general election at a moment of national crisis.